Are you in the middle of a divorce?

 - Fault: Justified only if one party is “incurably insane and the insane person has been confined in a mental hospital of this state or of another state or territory for at least two years immediately preceding the commencement of the action for divorce.”

-Additionally, Wyoming is what’s known as an “equitable distribution state,” which simply means that any marital property should be allocated impartially.
-Equitable doesn’t necessarily mean equal, but instead what the court deems as fair.
+Additionally, Wyoming is an “equitable distribution state,” which means that any marital property should be allocated impartially.
+Equitable does not necessarily mean equal, but instead what the court deems as fair.
 Wyoming courts urge divorcing parties to work toward a settlement regarding the division of property and debts on their own.

-If the parties can’t come to an agreement, a judge will step in and decide the matter.
+If the parties are unable to reach an agreement, a judge will step in and decide the matter.
 In doing so, Wyoming judges consider a couple of factors when determining what an equitable division of property is:

 - “Having regard for the respective merits of the parties and the condition in which they will be left by the divorce.”